 Baking bread in a cauldron: 3 eras...
 3 recipes

-From the Gallic peoples to the medieval peasantry, to the transhumance shepherds of the 1930s, this method of baking bread has survived the centuries - simple, mobile and effective.
+From the Gallic peoples to the medieval peasantry, to the transhumant shepherds of the 1930s, this method of baking bread has spanned the centuries — simple, mobile and effective.

-But be careful: baking bread in a pot is not like simmering a stew.
+But be careful: baking bread in a cauldron is not the same as simmering a stew.

 One of the key points is fire management:

-• To bake bread , the temperature of the pot must be high : between 200 and 250°C .
+• For baking bread , the temperature of the cauldron must be high : between 200 and 250 °C .

-➤ You need a lively fire, with good embers underneath and on the lid to simulate a closed oven.
-The pot must be preheated over the flames to reach a good temperature.
+➤ A strong fire is needed, with good embers underneath and on the lid to simulate a closed oven.
+The cauldron must be preheated over the flames to reach the correct temperature.

-• For everyday cooking (stews, broths, porridges, etc.), it's the opposite: avoid flames.
+• For everyday cooking (stews, broths, porridges, etc.), it's the opposite: flames are avoided.

-➤ Cook on a bed of soft embers , around 90–95°C , for slow, even cooking without burning.
+➤ We cook on a bed of gentle embers , at around 90–95 °C , for slow, even cooking without burning.
 No flames!

 - Among the Gauls

-Bread was often made from spelt, barley, and millet flours.
-Fermentation was natural, using a sourdough starter , and baking was done in a cauldron lined with leaves or straw to prevent the base of the bread from burning.
-The bread was dense, very lightly salted, but nutritious.
+The bread was often made from spelt, barley, and millet flours.
+Fermentation was natural, using a sourdough starter , and baking took place in a cauldron lined with leaves or straw to prevent the base of the bread from burning.
+The bread was dense, very lightly salted, but nourishing.

 - In the Middle Ages

-Bread baked in a cauldron existed mainly among the poorest or during military campaigns.
+Bread baked in a cauldron was mainly found among the poorest families or during military campaigns.
 A mixture of barley and wheat was frequently used.
-Fermentation remained slow, using sourdough, but techniques were becoming more refined.
-The addition of salt, which had significant market value, depended on the regions and available resources – it was not systematic, and often less pronounced among the poorest.
+Fermentation remained slow, using sourdough starter, but the techniques were becoming more refined.
+The addition of salt, which had significant market value, depended on the region and available resources – it was not systematic, and often less pronounced among the poorest families.

-During mountain treks, shepherds would bake bread directly in a cast-iron cauldron on a bed of embers, using finer wheat flour and a little sourdough.
+During their travels in the mountains, the shepherds made bread directly in a cast-iron cauldron on a bed of embers, using finer wheat flour and a little sourdough starter.
 It was a simple bread, cooked quickly over a high heat.

-It's not easy to source T150 wholegrain spelt, millet, or barley flour.
-And to remain consistent in our approach, it's not just about choosing flours made from ancient grains grown with respect for the environment: we also need to favor a milling method that's as traditional as possible.
+It's not easy to find wholemeal T150 spelt, millet, or barley flour.
+And to remain consistent with our approach, it's not just about choosing flours made from ancient grains grown with respect for the environment: it's also about prioritizing milling that is as traditional as possible.

-We found Le Moulin des Moines in Alsace: a family business that has chosen to work with organic cereals using traditional methods, still using stone mills!
+We found Moulin des Moines in Alsace: a family business that has chosen to work with organic cereals using traditional methods, still using stone mills !

-We give you the link to simplify your searches: The Monks' Mill
+Here is the link to simplify your search : Monks' Mill

 Sourdough or yeast: which to choose?